American Express® Gold Card review

 Uber Eats benefits

-Since Oct.
-26, 2020, U.S. Amex Gold cardholders will receive up to 12 months of complimentary Uber Eats Pass membership, as long as users are enrolled by Dec.
-31, 2021.
-Uber Eats Pass access usually costs $9.99 a month and grants members an unlimited $0 delivery fee for restaurant orders and 5 percent off restaurant orders over $15, along with a $0 deliver fee on select supermarket groceries over $30.
+U.S. Amex Gold cardholders receive up to 12 months of complimentary Uber Eats Pass membership (worth up to $119 annually, based on estimated $9.99 monthly price for 12 months), as long as users are enrolled by Dec.
+31, 2021 (Terms Apply).
+Uber Eats Pass access usually costs $9.99 a month and grants members an unlimited $0 delivery fee for eligible restaurant purchases and 5 percent off eligible restaurant orders over $15, along with a $0 deliver fee on select supermarket groceries over $30 (taxes and service fees may apply and do not count toward order minimum).

-Plus, cardholders will get up to $120 in annual Uber Cash ($10 per month, expiring at the end of the month) toward Uber Eats orders and Uber rides.
+What’s more, cardholders will also get up to $120 in annual Uber Cash ($10 per month in Uber Cash, expiring at the end of the month) toward U.S. Rides and U.S. Eats orders.
+Just make sure that your Amex Gold card is linked to the Uber app to automatically receive your monthly Uber Cash.

 Travel and shopping features